tf/semmy/README.md

 An opinionated set of rake tasks to maintain gems following semantic versioning principles.

-## Installation

-Add development dependency to your gemspec:

-    # your.gemspec
-    s.add_development_dependency 'semmy', '~> 0.2'

-Install gems:

-    $ bundle

-Add the tasks to your Rakefile:

-    # Rakefile
-    require 'semmy'

-    Semmy::Tasks.install

-## Usage

-Semmy defines a new task to prepare a release:

-    $ rake release:prepare

-This task:

-* Removes the `dev` version suffix from the version file
-* Rewrites doc tags
-* Closes the section of the new version in the changelog.
-* Commits the changes

-It is expected that a `release` task exists.
-Normally this tasks is provided by Bundler.

-    $ rake release

-Semmy registers additional actions which shall be executed right after the release:

-* Creates a stable branch
-* Bumps the version to the next minor version with `alpha` version suffix.
-* Inserts an "Changes on master" section in the changelog.

 ## Assumptions

 ### Git Branches and Tags